daisy-abbott/networkelection/README.md

 Because we were also using the vader score as input into our network, we concatenated them into a single input layer so that our model could use both of them in its decision making process.
 This input was then passed through several dense layers, each with RelU activation functions.
 We also added a dropout layer to prevent overfitting.
 In addition to a dropout layer, we also implemented early stopping as another form of regularization.

 Finally, we compiled the model using the Adam optimizer and ```binary cross-entropy loss function```, and evaluated our model with accuracy.
 We hoped that our model would be able to accurately predict whether a given tweet was supportive of Biden or Trump, and provide valuable insights into public sentiment on social media.

+We will discuss this further in our results section, but because our model was predicting way too accurately, we decided to try one more approach.
+We filtered the data both by topic and by sentiment (pro biden or pro trump) and instead of feeding the tweet text and vader score into our model we fed the topic and the vader score into our model and got the prediction of the candidate.
+This unfortunately didn’t prove to be successful.
+We tried many different learning rates as well as different types of regularization(early stopping and dropout), but the model did not learn very successfully.
+This is likely due to the fact that although Vader is great at finding the overall sentiment of a text, it doesn’t find the sentiment of one candidate or the other.

 ## Pre-Processing Larger Dataset

 One goal coming out of this project was to visualize a poll on the nation regarding certain topics of contention.
-To accomplish this, we loaded the pre-tr ained model and decided to run it on a much larger dataset.
+To accomplish this, we loaded our trained model and decided to run it on a much larger dataset.

 The much larger dataset consisted of a less filtered version of our original dataset.
 We still preprocessed our data, but instead of filtering by sentiment of hashtag (pro-biden vs pro-trump), we filtered by topic of contention.

 <img width="609" alt="topictolabel" src="https://github.com/daisy-abbott/networkelection/assets/112681549/650b50dc-21bc-436e-ae39-265a0d8428f1">